djalbat/sufficient/README.md

 To gain an idea of how to put an application together using Sufficient and Juxtapose, it is a very good idea to watch the last few videos in the [The Joy of JSX](https://vimeo.com/album/4562013) series that went with Juxtapose, especially the last video, [10 Traditional MVC](https://vimeo.com/album/4562013/video/227405572).
 This video describes an MVC example application which you should probably get up and running yourself.
 It's [controller](https://github.com/djalbat/Juxtapose/blob/master/es6/examples/mvcApp/controller.js) is identical to the one here, in fact, aside from the lack of a reference to a scheduler.
 In what follows it is tacitly assumed that you have more than a passing familiarity with this material.

-In summary, all that is to be found here is a [scheduler](https://github.com/djalbat/Sufficient/blob/master/es6/scheduler.js) and a modified [controller](https://github.com/djalbat/Sufficient/blob/master/es6/controller.js), together with some guidelines which you should follow in order to put it all together.
-The scheduler seems to be essential if you want to write an application that encompasses asynchronous behaviour such as accessing the file system or has concurrent functionality.
+In summary, all that is to be found here is a [scheduler](https://github.com/djalbat/Sufficient/blob/master/es6/scheduler.js) and a modified [controller](https://github.com/djalbat/Sufficient/blob/master/es6/controller.js), together with some patterns and guidelines which you should follow in order to put it all together.
+The scheduler will be needed if you want to write an application that encompasses asynchronous behaviour such as accessing the file system, or has concurrent functionality.

 ## Installation